dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 If the notification is not received, the workflow attempts to reestablish the payment session.
 The code is written this way in case there is a hardware failure while waiting for the notification.
 The developer cannot depend on the workflow local variables being consistent for the entire workflow execution.
-If there is a hardware failure, the workflow will be restarted but transaction and communicator calls that have already occurred will *NOT* be executed again.
+If there is a hardware failure, the workflow will be restarted but transaction and step calls that have already occurred will *NOT* be executed again.

 The only remaining aspect of this workflow is the source of the `checkout_complete_topic` message.
 When calling out to the payment system, the shop backend provided a webhook callback URL as well as the unique UUID of the workflow instance.